IntersectMBO/plutus/deployment/README.md

 ## Getting Started

 ### Remote Builder for OSX
 If you are using OSX then you cannot build the lambdas and NixOS machines, therefore if you want to update the infrastructure you will need to build the lambdas on a remote builder with system type "x86_64-linux".
 You can do this by adding such a build machine to your `/etc/nix/machines` file, nix will try to use this machine to build the lambdas and NixOS closures.
+See [this guide](https://docs.nixbuild.net/getting-started/#nix-configuration) for more information.

 ### Secrets
-We use `pass` to store secrets in the repository, given this you will need to setup your gpg key.
+We use [pass](https://www.passwordstore.org/) to store secrets in the repository, given this you will need to setup your gpg key.
-1. Add your key to ./deployment/keys/my.name.gpg
+1. Add your key to [./keys/my.name.gpg](./keys/my.name.gpg)
-2. Add your name, key filename and key id to the ./deployment/default.nix `keys` attribute set
+2. Add your name, key filename and key id to the [default.nix](./default.nix) `keys` attribute set
 3. Run `$(nix-build -A deployment.importKeys)` to make sure you have everyone else's keys
-4. Add your key name to any environment you want to be able to deploy in ./deployment/default.nix `envs`
+4. Add your key name to any environment you want to be able to deploy in [default.nix](./default.nix) `envs`
 4. Once you've added your key you will need to get someone else who already has access to enable you.
 To do this commit your changes to a branch and ask this person to checkout the branch, run `$(nix-build -A deployment.the_env_you_want.initPass)` and commit the changes this will have made.

 ### Multi-Factor Authentication (MFA)

-If you have not setup AWS authentication but you have enabled MFA then you can run `eval $(getcreds <user.name> 123456)` (where 123456 is the current MFA code) before you run any other command to setup temporary credentials that are valid for 24 hours.
+If you have not setup AWS authentication but you have enabled MFA then you can run `eval $(getcreds <user.name> 123456)` (where 123456 is the One Time Passcode (OPT)) before you run any other command to setup temporary credentials that are valid for 24 hours.
 Notice that you use `$()` to evaluate the result of the shell script and then you use `eval` on that result to evaluate the output of the script (this sets some environmental variables).

 #### YubiKey